Advice

 Preparing for the house hunt?
 Pre-approval should be part of your plan

+Are you preparing to hunt for your dream home?
 There's a growing trend in South Africa towards home loan pre‑approval, with both buyers and sellers placing far more prominence on financial preparedness.
 'Pre-what?' you ask?
 Let's unpack that for you.

-Pre‑approval should be the new 'to-do' on your home-buying checklist, before you even begin drooling over all those lovely dream homes.
+Pre‑approval should be the new 'to-do' on your homebuying checklist, before you even begin drooling over all those lovely dream homes.

-Pre‑approval actually speeds up the home-buying process: it gives you an accurate measure of your purchasing power, so you can narrow down your hunt to the properties you can actually afford to buy.
+Pre‑approval actually speeds up the home-buying process: it gives you an accurate measure of your purchasing power, so you can narrow down your hunt for the properties you can actually afford to buy.
 And this will also prevent you from buying way beyond your budget, pushing you into unmanageable debt.

 On top of this, if you attach a pre‑approval certificate to your offer to purchase (OTP), you get instant clout at the negotiating table, because sellers know you're serious.
 And getting pre‑approved dramatically improves your chance of getting your home loan approved, so sellers won't have to worry about you securing a loan.
 It's win-win for both buyer and seller!